 If your property is undergoing major structural work and is unfit for habitation you may apply to the Valuation Office to have your property taken out of rating.
-You can contact the VOA at gov.uk/contact-voa.
+You can contact the VOA at VOA website.
 If you are unable to use the online service you can contact the VOA by phone on 03000 501 501.
 You must continue to pay the council tax charge pending the outcome of any such application.